synerex/synerex_client_electron/README.md

 ## Working environment.
-node 12.14.1
+node 12.16.1
-electrion 7.1.9
+electrion 8.2.0

-## for Windows,
+## Setup for binary directory
-You should put synerex ripository C:/dev2019/synerex_beta

-If you want to change the dir, please change in the source file.
+From "Help" menu, you need to setup binary directory with "Show Setting"

+## development

+### for Windows

 Development for windows installer, npm run dist-win

-## for MacOS
+### for MacOS
 Development for MacOS dmg

  npm run dist-mac